NextronSystems/thor-manual/usage/scan.rst

 Logging to a Network Share
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following command creates a plaintext log file on a share called "rep" on system "sys" if the user running the command has the respective access rights on the share.
+The following command creates a JSON log file on a share called "rep" on system "sys" if the user running the command has the respective access rights on the share.

 .. code-block:: none

-  thor64.exe --nohtml --nocsv -l \\sys\rep\%COMPUTERNAME%_thor.txt
+  thor64.exe --no-html --no-csv --json \\sys\rep\%COMPUTERNAME%_thor.json

 Logging to Syslog Server
 ^^^^^^^^^^^^^^^^^^^^^^^^